FortiGate

 • if traffic is already allowed and forwarded out of tunnel interface, continue Step 3

-3. Packet capture on FGT-B:
+Packet capture on FGT-B:

-• If there is incoming traffic, but no egress then do the same debug flow.
+• If there is incoming traffic, but no egress, then do the same debug flow.
 Tweak the filter to capture the traffic.

 • If the incoming traffic has already been forwarded out but no reply, check any neighbor device if the packet from FortiGate has already been received or not.
-Try to do packet capture on the destination device as well.
+Try to do a packet capture on the destination device as well.

-• Similar to the details in Step 2, in some scenarios, the remote side have a route back to the Firewall IP and can route back the traffic, but the initator's subnet is not known to the remote end and masking this subnet is preferred.
+• Similar to the details in Step 2, in some scenarios, the remote side has a route back to the Firewall IP and can route back the traffic, but the initator's subnet is not known to the remote end, and masking this subnet is preferred.
 SNAT can be enabled on the policy for this traffic, which is also useful in scenarios where no changes can be made on the remote end.

-• In some very rare cases, if there is no incoming traffic, there might be some issue with the ISP network.
-There are some cases wherein the ISP did not process the ESP/IPSec traffic properly.
+• In some very rare cases, if there is no incoming traffic, there might be an issue with the ISP network.
+There are some cases where the ISP did not process the ESP/IPSec traffic properly.

 Related articles: